Pragya-Ghosh/Pragya-Ghosh/README.md

 This section is divided into several subsections.
 Each subsection contains link to list of work products or programs that are well tested and verified.

 ## Skills Section
-Each of the following susections provides a list of programs that fall under its category.
+Each of the following subsections provides a list of programs that fall under its category.

 ### Statistical Skills
 - [Visualization (Charting Techniques)](#)